 Working in the Melbourne office while they built a second story was one of the greatest challenges that Rick cites but watching the company evolve and his role develop has been an endless source of satisfaction.
 He has been present at the original i2C launch in Sydney and participated in many great team-building and social events.
 Rick has been part of the first project Target Country in Ararat and has taken projects such as Moonee Beach and Pakenham to the next company level through to the inspiring iconic projects like University Hill and Cranbourne Park of today.

 As Operations Manager and Associate Director, Rick is now responsible for the implementation of systems and processes in conjunction with the team across the Company that ensure excellence in team, service and design.

 Last month at our annual team building weekend Brian and Anthony recognised Rick for his contribution, presenting him with a replica “Ricky Bobby aka Talledega Nights” cake, and a few choked speeches may have been made.

-Congratulations Rick – you have been a driving force in shaping i2C, it’s been an honour and pleasure to have you on board.
+Congratulations Rick Gartner 15 years with i2C is a great achievement.
+You have been a driving force in shaping i2C, it’s been an honour and pleasure to have you on board.